-The story Joy tells can ensure that an alternative narrative exists, and children in cases of family homicide feel their experiences are valid despite their fragmented memory and that women like Carolyn who die from their intimate partners weekly are remembered as women and mothers first and victims second.
+The story Joy tells can ensure that an alternative narrative exists, and that children bereaved by family homicide feel their experiences are valid despite their fragmented memory, and that women like Carolyn who die from their intimate partners weekly are remembered as women and mothers first and victims second.

 How will partnerships with this project help inform the project development?

 We are partnering with a University to develop ways JOY can be used as an educational resource into the trauma experienced by children as a result of family violence.
 We are working with the family violence sector to ensure our impact goals work with sector services and build further partnerships nationally.

 Understanding the impact family violence has on children is one of the main motivators in men changing their behaviour.
 We are using JOY to design a training tool for men's behavioural programs.
 We hope this will extend to the courts, police and mental health sectors.

 What actions does this project hope for its viewers after seeing this film?

 We want to fuel a groundswell of empathy, both via festival cinemas and grassroots community screenings, that will translate into support for a nationwide support network for children of family homicide.
 Kathryn’s story is a powerful indictment of the law’s failure to protect children, and so we hope this film will be an asset in the fight to change laws that govern perpetrators’ access to their children.

 Measurement and Evaluation